ttres/web-demo-wiki/Home.md

 First of all, we need to create two Kinesis data streams (using the Kinesis web console) in the us-east-1 region: web-access-log (1 shard is sufficient for our demo).

 SSH into your EC2 instance, configure your Apache to log in JSON format.
 This will make it easier for Kinesis Analytics to work with your logs.
-Edit /etc/apache2/apache2.conf, find the area with LogFormat, and add the following new log format to it:
+Edit /etc/apache2/apache2.conf, find the area with LogFormat, and add the following new log format to it.
+For more information on custom log format for Apache, please refer to [Apache Module mod_log_config](http://httpd.apache.org/docs/current/mod/mod_log_config.html).

 ~~~~
 LogFormat "{ \"request_time\":\"%t\", \"client_ip\":\"%a\", \"client_hostname\":\"%V\", \"server_ip\":\"%A\", \"request\":\"%U\", \"http_method\":\"%m\", \"status\":\"%>s\", \"size\":\"%B\", \"userAgent\":\"%{User-agent}i\", \"referer\":\"%{Referer}i\" }" kinesis